-A. The purpose of the Career Development program is to assess your work habits, soft skills, ability to learn from supervisors & coworkers.
-Individuals that are in CDP have completed a vocational evaluation, and are returning to further work on the skills needed to develop a realist career plan.
+A. The purpose of the Career Development program is to assess your work habits, soft skills, ability to learn from supervisors and coworkers.
+Individuals that are in CDP have completed a vocational evaluation, and are returning to further work on the skills needed to develop a realistic career plan.
 The program may last from 20-60 days.
 During that time, participants will work with their vocational counselor to develop an action plan.
 That plan includes at least a few work sites throughout the hospital.
-The assessment of your performance is done by the people you work with.
-The people that you work with are all professionals in their field such as Maintenance, Recreation Workers, Dietary, Patient Transporters and many more.
-You and your counselor schedule your work activities so that you will learn about yourself.
-When done, the program will make recommendations to your referral source at DVR, CBVI or VA.
+The people you work with will do an assessment of your performance.
+They are all professionals in their field such as Maintenance, Recreation Workers, Dietary, Patient Transporters and many more.
+You and your counselor schedule your work activities.
+When complete, the program will make recommendations to your referral source at DVR, CBVI or VA.
 Those recommendations will be a guideline for the next step in your career path.

 Q. What types of recommendations do you make to my counselor at DVR?